 The good doctor has written a prescription to rid Canada of “undesirable” immigrants: she proposes they pass a “values test” – whatever that is.
 Surely she should have run some more tests of her own, in particular to identify the underlying causes of this widespread illness for which “fear of others who don’t look like us” is a symptom.
 I think she would find a case of mass hysteria and would do better to hand out buckets of Ativan to calm everyone down.

-Canadians are a little too quick to blow their wads while mentally masturbating to the image of our post-racial Shangri-La.
-This delusional narrative is so easily maintained when we have countless vulgar, crass Archie Bunkers to the south to wield as our benchmark.
+Canadian egos are often quick to blow their self-congratulatory wads mentally masturbating to the image of our post-racial Shangri-La; one that, if you asked any minority, does not exist.
+This delusional narrative is easily maintained when we have countless vulgar, crass Archie Bunkers to the south to wield as our benchmark.
 Certainly, we have never had characters like Donald Trump gaining much political traction.
 Our political class hasn’t fashioned countless racist dog-whistles to divide disenfranchised whites from blacks and passed them off as legitimate political discourse.
 But why should the country where so many wish to simply forget slavery ever existed be heralded as the Canadian standard?